 Securing Proposals 2 and 3 on November ballots has been a hard-won victory for the everyday people of this state.
 Special interests and the wealthy few have used every tactic in the book to keep them from us, including costly battles all the way up to the Michigan Supreme Court.
 Why?
 Because too many of the people in charge like things the way they are, no matter the cost to Michigan residents—especially people of color and those struggling to get by.

 Think about it: across Michigan our roads are failing.
 Our long-neglected education system is in desperate need of reform.
 And our drinking water has been compromised in communities from Flint to Rockford.
-These problems have been left to grow until some Michiganders pay with their lives and their children’s futures—usually people of color and the ones struggle to make ends meet.
+These problems have been left to grow until some Michiganders pay with their lives and their children’s futures—usually people of color and the ones struggling to make ends meet.
 Meanwhile, the political elite stay comfortable, knowing they’re safe in a system rigged by special interests and the wealthy few.

 The proposed ballot reforms stand to restore fairness and balance in our state’s political process.
 With its updated process for redistricting, Proposal 2 represents an important first step toward having elected officials who want to solve our problems—not their own.
 Currently, politicians draw lines to give themselves unfair advantages; this proposal would prohibit manipulation of district boundaries to benefit individuals or political parties.
-It would establish an independent commission of citizens to oversee the process—rather than special interests and party leaders--so voters can choose their politicians instead of the other way around.
+It would establish an independent commission of citizens to oversee the process—rather than special interests and party leaders–so voters can choose their politicians instead of the other way around.

 Meanwhile, Proposal 3 would make overdue updates to Michigan’s voting system.
 This proposal offers a practical approach to safeguarding elections, putting voters first, and removing barriers to exercising the right to vote.
 These measures will improve the accuracy of voter registration records and reduce long lines on Election Day.